tungtv202/MyNote/Database/Cassandra_Note.md

       - JVM_OPTS=-Dcassandra.skip_wait_for_gossip_to_settle=0 -Dcassandra.initial_token=1
 ```

 ## TWCS vs STCS

 ### TimeWindowCompactionStrategy (TWCS)

-Use Case:
+**Use Case:**

 TWCS is specifically designed for time-series data, where data is constantly appended and older data becomes less frequently accessed.

-How It Works:
+**How It Works:**

 TWCS divides data into windows based on time intervals (e.g., hours, days, or weeks).
 Within each window, data is organized using Size-Tiered Compaction (STCS).
-When a window becomes older than a specified time threshold, it is compacted into a single SSTable (sorted string table).
+When a window becomes older than a specified time threshold, it is compacted into a single SSTable (Sorted String Table).
 This helps in efficiently managing time-series data with minimal disk I/O.

-Advantages:
+**Advantages:**

-    Efficient for time-series data.
+- Efficient for time-series data.
-    Reduces read amplification for recent data.
+- Reduces read amplification for recent data.
-    Older data is less frequently compacted, reducing compaction overhead.
+- Older data is less frequently compacted, reducing compaction overhead.

 ### SizeTieredCompactionStrategy (STCS)

-Use Case:
+**Use Case:**

 STCS is a general-purpose compaction strategy that can be used for a wide range of workloads.

-How It Works:
+**How It Works:**

 STCS organizes data into SSTables based on their size.
 When the number of SSTables in a given level exceeds a threshold, compaction is triggered.
 SSTables are merged into larger SSTables, and data is compacted based on size.

-Advantages:
+**Advantages:**

-    Simplicity and good performance for various workloads.
+- Simplicity and good performance for various workloads.
-    Effective for write-intensive workloads where data is rapidly changing.
+- Effective for write-intensive workloads where data is rapidly changing.

-Disadvantages:
+**Disadvantages:**

-    Less efficient for time-series data since it doesn't consider time-based access patterns.
+- Less efficient for time-series data since it doesn't consider time-based access patterns.

 ### Choosing Between TWCS and STCS

 The choice between TWCS and STCS depends on your data and access patterns:

 - If you are dealing with time-series data, such as log data, sensor readings, or financial data, TWCS is typically a better choice.
 It optimizes storage and access patterns for time-based data.
 - For general-purpose workloads or write-intensive applications, STCS can work well.
 It's simple to configure and is suitable for scenarios where data isn't primarily organized by time.

 In some cases, a mixed strategy approach is used, where you might use TWCS for recent data and STCS for historical or less frequently accessed data to strike a balance between efficiency and simplicity.